MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 **Security checklist item \#1:** *Confirm that a kernel driver is required and that a lower risk approach such as Windows service or app is not a better option.*

  Drivers live in the windows kernel, and having an issue when executing in kernel exposes the entire operating system.
-If any other option is available, it likley will be lower cost and have less associated risk than creating a new kernel driver.
+If any other option is available, it likely will be lower cost and have less associated risk than creating a new kernel driver.

 For more information about using the built in Windows drivers, see [Do you need to write a driver?](https://docs.microsoft.com/en-us/windows-hardware/drivers/gettingstarted/do-you-need-to-write-a-driver-).